Environmentalism: 19th century

-The late 19th century also saw the passage of the first wildlife conservation laws.
+The late 19th century saw the passage of the first wildlife conservation laws.
 The zoologist Alfred Newton published a series of investigations into the Desirability of establishing a 'Close-time' for the preservation of indigenous animals between 1872 and 1903.
 His advocacy for legislation to protect animals from hunting during the mating season led to the formation of the Royal Society for the Protection of Birds and influenced the passage of the Sea Birds Preservation Act in 1869 as the first nature protection law in the world.